KadenMc/PreprocessingHTR/README.md

 ## **License & Credit**

 *This repository is licensed under the MIT License.
-If using this work, we would appreciate being given proper credit!*
+If using this work, please give the proper credit.*